Assembly of French Polynesia

 The official language of the Assembly is French.
-The most recent election was held in 2018 and resulted in a victory of the Tapura Huiraatira, which won 38 seats.
+The most recent election was held in 2023 and resulted in the victory of Tāvini Huiraʻatira, which won 38 seats.
 Aside from passing legislation and scrutinising the government, the Assembly is responsible for electing the President of French Polynesia for a four-year term.
 The number of seats was changed from 49 to 57 on 23 May 2004, for the 2004 election.
 On 13 February 2005, by-elections for the Assembly were held in the constituency of the Windward Islands (circonscription des Îles du Vent).
-The next general election is scheduled in 2023.
+The next general election is scheduled in 2028.

 Constituencies

 The six electoral districts (circonscriptions électorales) are: